alexeymhv/adop-cartridges-cookbook/_docs/recipes/creating-pipeline-view.md

 permalink: /docs/recipes/creating-pipeline-view/
 ---

-Let's say you have all your jobs prepared and you want to build a pipeline.
+This section describes how to to build a pipeline.

 # Method